-Beginning Monday, March 16, 2020 DSA will be holding all client meetings, including back checks, virtually over the web.
-Please see the News item, A Message from the Acting State Architect for details on making arrangements for your meeting.
+DSA will continue to hold all client meetings, including back checks, virtually over the web.
+Please see the News item, COVID-19 & DSA Client Services for details on making arrangements for your meeting.

 Featured Project Services

 Start Construction Project by Submitting Plans for ReviewCalifornia public K–12 schools, community colleges,essential services buildings and various other state-owned and leased facilities must submit plans to the Division of the State Architect to ensure they comply with code requirements and obtain DSA approval before construction begins.